 Program: M.B.A., Business Administration

-The Master of Business Administration (MBA) is a professional evening program for students who desire an advanced degree in general business management.
-The mission of the MBA program is to prepare students for professional growth by integrating current business theory and practices with their own career experiences.
+The Master of Business Administration (MBA) is an advanced degree in general business management.
+The David Nazarian College of Business and Economics at CSUN offers a part-time MBA program for mid-career professionals who want to enhance their careers in business, switch careers or become entrepreneurs.
+The mission of the Nazarian MBA program is to prepare students for professional growth by integrating current business theory and practice with their own career experience.
 Designed to be accessible to the fully employed student, the interdisciplinary program emphasizes analytical thinking, clear communication, effective teamwork, a global perspective and ethical practices.
 A spirit of collegiality among the students, faculty and business community is fostered through social and professional activities.

 The average course load for MBA students is 6 units per semester (two nights per week).
 With few exceptions, graduate courses are offered from 7-10 p.m., Monday through Thursday evenings, along with occasional Saturdays in selected courses.

 - Meet the requirements of the University as listed in this Catalog.

 - File formal application for admission and forward official transcripts of all undergraduate and graduate university work no later than May 1 if applying for the Fall semester and October 1 if applying for the Spring semester.
 (See University requirements for applications.)

 - Take the Graduate Management Admission Test by the application deadline, and submit an original score report to the David Nazarian College of Business Graduate Office.
 Scores are normally valid for 5 years.
 Completing the Graduate Certificate in Business Administration program with a “B” or better in each course will satisfy the GMAT requirement.
 GRE scores may be accepted in lieu of the GMAT; please contact the Graduate Office at email@example.com.